Savanna Vinson

 Savanna Vinson is a 20 year old student who currently attends University of Illinois Urbana-Champaign and plans to graduate May 2027.
 Being a college student and daughter who witnessed her mother being a breast cancer survivor is what qualifies her for this scholarship.
 Here's what she has to say about how breast cancer has changed her life and her journey with breast cancer as a supporter.

 "I was young, but I do know that cancer sucks.
 Cancer is the worst kind of disease any person can have in their lifetime.
 I have had several family members who have had cancer.
-And because of this, I know how deadly of a disease it is and ALSO because of this I am concerned.
 This brings me to share a story about a SURVIVOR!
 My Mom!
 My Warrior!
 My example of STRENGTH and determination; and her testimony of her battle with cancer.
 My Mom has been a breast cancer survivor for 18 years.
 Her breast cancer diagnosis came only a few months after I was born.
 For as long as I can remember, my mom has had to soldier up against this attack on her body; all while being a mom.
 My mom!
 (Tammy).
 She is a very caring, sweet and loving individual.
 And please don’t let me forget to share that she is a phenomenal cook.
-She is very creative and finds solace in doing so.
-My mom loves to create, decorate, and again she is an amazing cook!